Odia Muslims: Arrival and Early Contacts

 It is uncertain when Islam first arrived in Odisha.
 It is believed that the first significant Islamic presence dates from the invasion of the Bengal general, Kalapahad.
 Commanding the army of Sultan Sulaiman Khan Karrani, the Sultan of Bengal, Kalapahad defeated Raja Mukund Deva of Cuttack in 1568, the Afghan ruler Sulaiman Khan Karrani of Bengal sent his general Kalapahad to invade Odisha.
 The defeat and death of the Hindu king Mukunda Deva ended the rule of the Eastern Ganga and Bhoi dynasties as independent powers, bringing parts of Odisha under Afghan control.
 This marked the first sustained Muslim political presence in the region.

 Mughal Annexation

 In 1592, the Mughal emperor Akbar annexed Odisha after defeating the Afghans, integrating it into the Bengal Subah.
 The Mughals organized the province into five sarkars—Jaleshwar, Bhadrak, Katak, Soro, and Rahangpur—and introduced Islamic administrative, legal, and architectural practices.

 Cuttack, the provincial capital, became the main centre of Mughal administration, housing mosques, madrasas, and Sufi shrines.

 Cultural and Religious Exchange

 During Mughal rule, Odisha experienced a period of religious syncretism.
 Muslim saints and scholars established dargahs such as the Qadam-e-Rasool in Cuttack, revered by both Muslims and Hindus.
 The Satyapir cult emerged, blending Islamic and Hindu devotional traditions.
-The Odia language absorbed numerous Persian and Arabic loanwords, and Muslim poets like Salabega composed bhajans in praise of Lord Jagannath, further illustrating cross-faith cultural integration.
+The Odia language absorbed numerous Persian and Arabic loanwords, and poets like Salabega composed bhajans in praise of Lord Jagannath, further illustrating cross-faith cultural integration.